Are you seeking a decent CPU that can deliver close to top-tier performance? But trying to decide which one to pick, a 4-core or 6-core CPU!

 Image editing requires applying multiple layers and effects or exporting that image to a high resolution.
 So, you need more cores with high clock speeds for all these.
 Rendering videos is a high CPU-intensive work.

 A processor with a six-core can render videos faster than a four-core CPU.
 3D modeling is a complex task, and it needs lots of processing power of both CPU & GPU.
 When you use CAD software, you must prefer a six-core CPU over a four-core.
+However, you can upgrade CPU without even reinstalling Windows if both the 4 & 6 core CPUs are from the same family, such as Zen 2.

 So, a six-core CPU is a suitable spot for graphics-based work.